akulisek/dynamo-DPRS/README.md

 # Dynamo
-Repository for FIIT STU class (DPRS) project
+Class (Distributed program systems) project - clone of DynamoDB created at FIIT STU

 ## Used technologies